 Papeete is located on the beautiful South Seas island of Tahiti, the largest island in the Windward group of French Polynesia in the archipelago of the Society Islands in the southern Pacific Ocean.
 Tahiti is located midway between South America and Australia.

 I was a little surprised at the flight route taken by the plane.
-However, when I checked the route on Flighradar24 it made perfect sense as you can see from the image above which also includes tweet about flight over Ballina from Air Tahiti.
+However, when I checked the route on Flighradar24 it made perfect sense as you can see from the image above which also includes tweet about the flight over Ballina from Air Tahiti.

-I tweeted about the plane passing over Ballina and I was delighted to see a re-tweet by @AirTahitiNui (see image of tweet above).
+I tweeted about the plane passing over Ballina and I was delighted to see a re-tweet by @AirTahitiNui (see the image of tweet above).

 The world is indeed becoming a very small place.